 CCAC is helping residents across the Valley understand the environmental and economic benefits of driving an EV and the available incentives to make it happen.
 Read below to find out how you can make owning a reliable, new electric car a reality.
 Be sure to check out our Community Calendar or follow us on Facebook, Twitter, Instagram and LinkedIn to learn about an EV outreach event or presentation near you!

 Income-qualified residents (see table below) can receive up to $13,500 in state and locally funded EV incentives.
 You may be eligible for an additional $7,500 in federal tax credits.
 For those who are unable to directly benefit from the tax credit, you may be able to lease a new EV, in which case the dealer (leasing company) receives the federal tax credit and deducts it from the price of the vehicle.
 All together, these COMBINED INCENTIVES can reduce the cost to purchase or lease an EV by more than $20,000!

 The Clean Vehicle Rebate Project (CVRP) promotes clean vehicle adoption by offering rebates of up to $4,500 for the purchase or lease of new electric vehicle.

 Clean Vehicle Assistance Program

-The Clean Vehicle Assistance Program (CVAP) provides “grants” and affordable financing to help income-qualified Californians purchase or lease a new or used electric vehicle.
-CVAP grants provide up to $5,000 toward the down payment on an electric vehicle.
+The Clean Vehicle Assistance Program (CVA Program) provides “grants” and affordable financing to help income-qualified Californians purchase or lease a new or used clean vehicle.
+CVA Program grants provide up to $5,000 toward the down payment of your new clean vehicle.